taylor-peterson/taylor-peterson.github.io/_projects/hmcmachineshop.md

 process.

-In addition to proctor training reforms, Sean and I started to tackle shop organization over the summers.
+In addition to proctor training reforms, Sean and I started to tackle shop organization over the summer.
 After discussions with the faculty in charge of the shop, we took responsibility for implementing 5S methodologies in the shop to improve safety, better organize materials and equipment, and create a better working environment.
 For more information on this project and lots of pictures,